 Above all, experience your feelings, the warm glow of confidence rising within you.

-Give this a try before you face a challenging communication situation.
+Give this a try before you face a challenging communication situation, to help you master a difficult conversation.
 You’ll still need to do the work to prepare and rehearse, but you’ll find added confidence and better performance by visualizing your success.

 Priming yourself can make a huge difference in changing the day-to-day drudgery of working from home.
 Use visualization to prime yourself for a great day.